aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/workbook-conversions/html/disable-exporting-frame-scripts-and-document-properties/_index.md

 {{% alert color="primary" %}}

 Aspose.Cells exports frame scripts and document properties while converting a workbook into HTML.
-The 8.6.0 version of Aspose.Cells for JavaScript via C++ introduces an option which allows you to optionally disable exporting frame scripts and document properties.
+The 8.6.0 version of Aspose.Cells for JavaScript via C++ introduces an option that allows you to optionally disable exporting frame scripts and document properties.
 Please use the `HtmlSaveOptions.exportFrameScriptsAndProperties` property to disable the export.

 {{% /alert %}}

-## **Disable exporting frame scripts and document properties**
+## **Disable Exporting Frame Scripts and Document Properties**

-The following sample code allows you to disable exporting frame scripts and document properties.
-Once you convert a workbook into HTML, the output file will not contain any frame scripts and document properties.
+The following sample code demonstrates how to disable exporting frame scripts and document properties.
+Once you convert a workbook into HTML, the output file will not contain any frame scripts or document properties.

 ```html
 <!DOCTYPE html>